Frýdlant nad Ostravicí: Geography

 Frýdlant nad Ostravicí is located about 8 km south of Frýdek-Místek and 23 km south of Ostrava.
-It lies mostly in the Moravian-Silesian Foothills; the southern part of the municipal territory extends into the Moravian-Silesian Beskids.
+It lies mostly in the Moravian-Silesian Foothills, only the southern part of the municipal territory extends into the Moravian-Silesian Beskids.
 The highest point is at 730 m above sea level.

 The town lies on the Ostravice River, at its confluence with the Čeladenka Stream.
 The left bank of the Ostravice with the town proper lies in the historical land of Moravia, while the right bank with the villages of Lubno and Nová Ves lies in Czech Silesia.